 The WST is governed by three meta-parameters: $J$ (number of wavelet scales), $L$ (number of orientations), and $Q$ (maximum scattering order).
 Unless otherwise stated, we adopt $J=6$, $L=4$, and $Q=2$.
-These parameters define a complex Morlet filter bank—that is, a complete set of wavelet filters ${\psi_{j,\ell}}$ indexed by scale $j$ and orientation $\ell$.
-The bank spans spatial modes from near the Nyquist limit (small-scale, small $j$) down to the fundamental mode of the simulation box (large-scale, large $j$), allowing the transform to capture both fine and coarse structures of the 21,cm field.
+These parameters define a complex Morlet filter bank, that is, a complete set of wavelet filters ${\psi_{j,\ell}}$ indexed by scale $j$ and orientation $\ell$.
+The bank spans spatial modes from near the Nyquist limit, corresponding to small scales and small $j$, down to the fundamental mode of the simulation box, corresponding to large scales and large $j$, allowing the transform to capture both fine and coarse structures of the 21\,cm field.
 This configuration provides sufficient coverage of the spatial scales relevant to Cosmic Dawn and Reionization while maintaining computational efficiency.
-The detailed properties of the Morlet filters, including their frequency response, rotation scheme, and normalization, are described in the Appendix~\ref{app:morlet}.
+The detailed properties of the Morlet filters, including their frequency response, rotation scheme, and normalization, are described in Appendix~\ref{app:morlet}.
 For the numerical implementation, we use the \texttt{Kymatio} package \citep{2018arXiv181211214A}, which provides a Python library for computing the wavelet scattering transform.

-This procedure yields the redshift evolution of the first-order coefficients $S_1(j)$, representing the variance of the 21,cm signal at different spatial scales, and the normalized ratios $R(j_1,j_2)$, which highlight the relative strength of cross-scale correlations.
+This procedure yields the redshift evolution of the first-order coefficients $S_1(j)$, which trace the scale-dependent variance of the 21\,cm signal, and the normalized ratios $R(j_1,j_2)$, which highlight the relative strength of cross-scale correlations.
 These quantities serve as compact, physically interpretable descriptors for comparing CDM and FDM cosmologies.